Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 Note: You typically aggregate or lookup at the lowest hierarchy level and use SUM or SUBTOTAL for higher levels to ensure formula integrity.

-Compile a detailed P&L within seconds by converting a PivotTable into fully-formatted formulas with Accelerate Excel
+Compile a detailed P&L within seconds by converting a PivotTable into grouped and fully-formatted formulas with Accelerate Excel

 Remove Data Model